dread-in/Tic-Tac-Toe/README.md

 *   **Versatile Game Modes:**
     *   👥 **2-Player Mode:** Play locally with a friend sharing the same screen.
     *   🤖 **Bot Mode:** Test your skills against an automated computer opponent.
-*   **Responsive Design:** Scales perfectly on desktop, tablet, and mobile browsers.

 ---

 ## 🎮 How to Play

-1. Open the game.
+1. Open the game in any web browser.
 2. Select your preferred mode (Play vs Friend or Play vs Bot).
 3. The first player (X) clicks on any empty square to make a move.
 4. Players take turns placing their marks (X and O) in empty squares.